 When using your driveway, keep a few things in mind when deciding the dumpster’s placement:

 When a Bin There Dump That driver arrives at your residence, they always place protective boards beneath your dumpster rental to disperse its weight and keep your driveway scratch-free.
+One of our the Residential Friendly features of our dumpsters is its compact size, affording parking spaces in your two-car driveway.

 During your clean-out project, what will be the most traveled route to and from your dumpster?
 That’s another very important question worth asking yourself.
 With a little foresight, trampled flower beds or footpaths on your beautiful lawn can be avoidable.
 If crossing your lawn is unavoidable, place sheets of plywood down along the path to cut down on damage.